Avaxerrr/SearchTabs/README.md

 SearchTabs is a lightweight desktop wrapper application for Perplexity with a tabbed interface, built using PySide6 (Qt for Python).
 This unofficial app provides a more efficient way to use Perplexity with multiple tabs, offering a potentially lower resource footprint compared to Electron-based alternatives.

+## Why "SearchTabs"?
+The name "SearchTabs" was chosen to highlight the app's primary differentiating feature - the ability to use multiple search tabs in a single window - while also respecting trademark considerations.
+Unlike names that might incorporate "Perplexity" directly, "SearchTabs" establishes this application as an independent tool that enhances the Perplexity web experience through tabbed browsing, without implying any official affiliation.

 ## Features

 - **Tabbed Interface**: Unlike the official Perplexity desktop app, SearchTabs allows you to open multiple Perplexity sessions in tabs